ourcodingclub/ourcodingclub.github.io/_tutorials/data-manip-intro.md

 The first creates a duplicate of our object, because R recognises the name as an object in our environment.
 In the second case, you're creating an object consisting of one character value.

-It takes time and practice to get used to these conventions, but just keep an eye out for <a href="https://ourcodingclub.github.io/2016/11/15/troubleshooting.html" target="_blank"> error messages </a> and you'll get there.
+It takes time and practice to get used to these conventions, but just keep an eye out for [ error messages ](https://ourcodingclub.github.io/2016/11/15/troubleshooting.html) and you'll get there.

 </div>